davidamichelson/DIV6700/schedule.md

 *Assignments*

-- *Florilegium X* is due on Brightspace by 8 AM Central Time.
+- *Florilegium VIII* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 1. In what ways do Hildegard's visions call for a reform of Christendom?
 2. The sources on the colonization of the America's illustrate three different perspectives on the expansion of Christendom to the Americas.
 Identify and compare these three views.